srccircumflex/Simple-Rich-Trading-Journal/README.rst

     :align: center

 0.1 #1 (2024-04-27)
-    The project is still being worked on and further tests are pending.
+    The project is still being worked on and some scenarios have not been tested.
-    The basic function is perfect.

 Install and Run
 ===============